lumitry/magic-optimizer/README.md

 - [ ] Fix TODOs in `optim.py`
 - [ ] Use CLI args instead of stdin (e.g., `python optim.py --input 'sample_image.jpg' --formats jpeg avif png --qualities 0.5 1 2 --output ~/Pictures/web_safe`)
   - [ ] Gooey for GUI?
+- [ ] Use proper ImageMagick python library instead of subprocess
 - [ ] Move global variables to a `config.txt` file
+  - [ ] Also include other stuff, like allowing for skip-input-check (program may crash since ImageMagick may not like your input file type), changing rounding in elapsed time in terminal output
 - [ ] Maybe separate into multiple files where applicable?
 - [ ] Add license
 - [ ] Set up actions to release a .zip file to simplify installation process